Ashraf1395/supply_chain_finance/business_transformations/dbt_pipeline.md

 ### Trend Analysis
 Trend analysis identifies growth opportunities or areas for improvement by analyzing historical data trends, allowing stakeholders to make data-driven decisions to drive business success.

+**Partitioning and Clustering**: Partitioning and clustering have been implemented on relevant columns to optimize performance for historical data analysis and comparison.

 ## Supply Chain Optimization/ Fraud Detection
 [Model](./models/core/fraud_detection.sql)